sap-tutorials/Tutorials/tutorials/hana-dbx-create-schema/hana-dbx-create-schema.md

 Auto-commit is a setting that when enabled, causes each SQL statement to be immediately committed to the database.
 When auto-commit is turned off, multiple statements can be executed and then they can all be committed together, or they can all be rolled back.
 There are two auto-commit settings in an SAP HANA database.

-The first setting which can be set in the SQL Console, applies to SQL statements that manipulate data such as insert, update, or delete statements.
+The first setting which can be set in the SQL console, applies to SQL statements that manipulate data such as insert, update, or delete statements.
 These types of statements are known as Data Manipulation Language (DML).
 The second setting can be set via SQL applies to SQL statements that modify database schema such create table statements or alter table statements.
 These types of statements are known as Data Definition Language (DDL).

 The following steps will demonstrate these settings.